Adaptive Graph Auto-Encoder for General Data Clustering: Preliminary and Related Work

 \subsection{Graph Auto-Encoder}

 In recent years, GCNs have been studied a lot to extend neural networks to graph type data.
 How to design a graph convolution operator is a key issue and has attracted a mass of attention.
-Most of them can be classified into 2 categories, spectral methods \cite{patchysan} and spatial methods\cite{spectralgcn} .
+Most of them can be classified into 2 categories, spectral methods \cite{patchysan} and spatial methods\cite{spectralgcn}.
 In this paper, we focus on a simple but widely used convolution operator \cite{GCN}, which can be regarded as both the spectral operator and spatial operator.
 Formally, if the input of a graph convolution layer is $X \in \mathbb R^{n \times d}$ and the adjacency matrix is $A$, then the output is defined as

 where $\varphi(\cdot)$ is certain activation function, $\hat A = \widetilde D^{-\frac{1}{2}} \widetilde A \widetilde D^{-\frac{1}{2}}$, $\widetilde A = A + I$, $\widetilde D$ denotes the degree matrix ($\widetilde D_{ii} = \sum_{j=1}^n \widetilde A_{ij}$), and $W$ denotes the parameters of GCN.
 It should be pointed out that $\widetilde A$ is a graph with self-loop for each node and $\hat A$ is the normalized adjacency matrix.
 More importantly, $\hat A X$ is equivalent to compute weighted means for each node with its first-order neighbors from the spatial aspect.
 To improve the performance, MixHop \cite{MixHopGCN} aims to mix information from different order neighbors and SGC \cite{SimplifyingGCN} tries to utilize higher-order neighbors.
 The capacity of GCN is also proved to some extent \cite{powerfulGCN}.
 GCN and its variants are usually used on semi-supervised learning.
-Besides, since the training of each GCN layer needs all data to finish a complete propagation, several models are proposed to speed it up \cite{StoGCN,Cluster-GCN}.

-To apply graph convolution on unsupervised learning, {GAE} is proposed \cite{GAE}.
-GAE firstly transforms each node into latent representation (namely embedding), which is similar to GCN, and then aims to reconstruct some part of the input.
+To apply graph convolution on unsupervised learning, GAE is proposed \cite{GAE}.
+GAE firstly transforms each node into latent representation (\textit{i.e.}, embedding) via GCN, and then aims to reconstruct some part of the input.
 GAEs proposed in \cite{GAE, AGAE, AttentionGAE} intend to reconstruct the adjacency via decoder while GAEs developed in \cite{MGAE} attempt to reconstruct the content.
 The difference is which extra mechanism (such as attention, adversarial learning, graph sharpness, \textit{etc.}) is used.
+EGAE \cite{EGAE} aims to design rational decoder and clustering module from theoretical aspect.
+SDCN \cite{SDCN} tries to apply GNN on general data clustering, but it simply constructs a graph manually and then fixes it during training.